nasyrov/laravel-imgix/README.md

 ## Security

-If you discover any security related issues, please use the issue tracker.
+If you discover any security related issues, please email inasyrov@ya.ru instead of using the issue tracker.

 ## Credits